jquery/learn.jquery.com/content/jquery-basics/selecting-elements.md

 #### :enabled

+Basically the inverse of the *:disabled* pseudo-selector, the `:enabled` pseudo-selector allows us to target all elements that *do not* have a disabled attribute.

 <javascript caption=":enabled pseudo-selector">
-$('form :enabled');               // selects all input elements that do not have the disabled attribute
+$('form :enabled');               // selects all elements that do not have the disabled attribute
 </javascript>

 Much like some other pseudo-selectors, in order to get the best performance using `:enabled`, we recommend to